 Moreover, the keys of CA49 have a matte finish on both white and black keys.
 The key bottom feels cushy and soft.
 Compared to other brands of digital pianos, Kawai’s key bottom is probably the softest.
 Additionally, the repetition speed on this instrument is really great and very responsive.

 Kawai CA49 provides dual (layering) and duet (four hands) modes.

 It offers two layers of different sounds.
 You can combine the tone with a harpsichord, electric piano, strings, or any voice you like.

 In dual mode, you can mix or layer any two sounds you want together.
 For example, you have the sound of the piano and the string ensemble mixed together in every single key.
 You can play an orchestra.
 This is really a lot of fun.
 Additionally, you can adjust the main and layered sound volume balance individually.

-This is also known as four hand mode.
+This is also known as the four-hand mode.
 It splits the piano into two sections.
 This is the best option for student/teacher experience.

 By employing the octave shift function, the duet mode can have two sections with two middle C and octave ranges.
 For instance, a teacher can play tunes on the left side of the keyboard as the student follows on the right side.